StackNest Documentation

 When you hit Generate, StackNest goes through several steps automatically:

-1. Your prompt is sent to the AI — it writes Java code and a plugin.yml file based on what you described.
+1. Your prompt is sent to the AI — it writes Java code and descriptor files based on what you described.

-2. The code is validated — the plugin is compiled (like a real build process) and any errors are shown.
+2. For plugins: the code is compiled — the plugin is compiled against the real PaperMC API and any errors are shown.

-3. Automatic fixing — if the code has issues, StackNest tries up to 3 times to fix them automatically before returning the result to you.
+3. For plugins: automatic fixing — if the code has issues, StackNest retries with targeted corrections before returning the result.

-4. You get the output — the code, any warnings, and a download button for the compiled JAR.
+7. You get the output — the code, any warnings, and a download button for the compiled JAR (plugins) or source files (mods, Skript, datapacks).

 Generation time